OpenDrupal/opendrupal-archived/_lessons/07_frontend/07_frontend.md

 * Create a new template override for a custom block which is placed in a sidebar region, add a custom wrapper class and use the relevant HTML5 element.

+* Now, try adding custom template overrides for:

+1. A specific region
+2. Your site's front page
+3. page.tpl.php based on content type

+Make sure you update any HTML to use the semantically correct elements.

 ### C. Customising Themes

 * Add a new region to your theme by declaring it in THEMENAME.info and adding it to page.tpl.php